mseong123/push_swap/README.md

 ## Introduction

-Push_swap is a 42 project that involves sorting a list of integers using 2 stacks(can be any data structures ie. array/linked list in C) using the least possible operations (or moves).
+Push_swap is a 42 project that involves sorting a list of integers using 2 stacks(can be any data structures ie. array / linked list in C) using the least possible operations (or moves).
 This projects introduces the concept of Big O notation in computational algorithm efficiency.
 In this case, it is the time complexity which is how many operations (or moves) it will take to sort the integers as a function of its input size.

 ## Operations allowed